 Adam was born in Australia and now lives in London.
 He is the Artistic Director of the King’s Head Theatre in Islington.
 He is the co-founder and joint Artistic Director of OperaUpClose.
 In 2013 he founded the Hope Theatre.

-In 2016 he will write a new libretto for Cosi and direct a new version of Tosca for the King’s Head Theatre.
+In 2017 he will direct the 35th anniversary revival of Kevin Elyot’s Coming Clean and a new version of Puccini’s Tosca for the King’s Head Theatre.

-Previous directing work includes: Trainspotting (King’s Head), A Tale of Two Cities adapted by Terence Rattigan and John Gielgud (King’s Head & Australia), Dead Party Animals (Hope Theatre), Louis Nowra’s Cosi and Daniel Reitz’s Studies For A Portrait (White Bear), Peter Gill’s The York Realist and The Sleepers Den (Riverside Studios), Hannie Rayson’s Hotel Sorrento and a new play by Edward Bond, There Will Be More (Cock Tavern Theatre), and in Australia Jonathan Harvey’s Beautiful Thing and Joe Orton’s Loot.
+Previous directing work includes: Strangers in Between (King’s Head), La bohème (King’s Head) Trainspotting (King’s Head), A Tale of Two Cities adapted by Terence Rattigan and John Gielgud (King’s Head & Australia), Dead Party Animals (Hope Theatre), Louis Nowra’s Cosi and Daniel Reitz’s Studies For A Portrait (White Bear), Peter Gill’s The York Realist and The Sleepers Den (Riverside Studios), Hannie Rayson’s Hotel Sorrento and a new play by Edward Bond, There Will Be More (Cock Tavern Theatre), and in Australia Jonathan Harvey’s Beautiful Thing and Joe Orton’s Loot.

 For the Malmo Opera he directed Tosca (West End, King’s Head, UK and Sweden national tour) and for OperaUpClose Ballo (A Masked Ball) (King’s Head) and Madam Butterfly (King’s Head).